gregsdennis/ThingFilter/Readme.md

 ## Getting results

-Once configured, you'll want results.
-To get your results, pass your collection into the `Apply()` method.
+Once configured, you'll probably want results.
+To get them, pass your collection into the `Apply()` method.
 This will yield an `IEnumerable<T>` with only the items which match your filter.

 	var results = filter.Apply(allProducts, "toy rubik");

-Additionally, just like the Linq extension methods, ThingFilter uses deferred execution, so once applied the results will update as the collection updates.
+Additionally, the `IEnumerable<T>` that is returned by ThingFilter is a Linq query at its core, so it uses deferred execution: once applied the results will update as the collection updates.
+If you don't want to enumerate the query multiple times, remember to call `ToList()` on the results.